The 2024 BOLD National Gathering In Review:

 The 2024 BOLD National Gathering in Georgia was EPIC.
 It was historic, yet beaming beautiful Blackness into the future while centered in the present.
 We created big toroidal energy yáll!
 WHAT?!??!!!?
-If you were one of the 130 BOLD alumni in attendance, you would know exactly what we mean.
-Regardless if you were there this year or not, we are honored to share this special 5 part photo, blog, poetry, and alumni testimonial series with you so you can get a taste of the magic!
+If you were one of the BOLD alumni in attendance, you would know exactly what we mean.
+Regardless if you were there this year or not, we are honored to share this special series with you so you can get a taste of the magic!
 We invite you to join us on our journey deeper into land stewardship, deeper into restoration, deeper into the woods of transformation….
 And embark on the next chapter of Black Love, Black Power, Black Joy, Black Resilience, Black Excellence, and BOLD Marronage!

 It was the